The are currently no upcoming matches, this page will update as they become available.

 There are 12 rounds in the FA Cup.
 The initial rounds consist of randomly drawn match-ups, followed by a semi-final and final played on neutral ground, usually Wembley Stadium.
 Clubs are not seeded, but there is a system of byes which ensures that higher-ranked clubs do not enter the competition until the later rounds.

-Arsenal and Manchester United are the teams with the best FA Cup record, with 12 victories each as of 2016.
+Arsenal is the team with the best FA Cup record, with 13 victories as of 2018.

 Betting on the outright winner of the FA Cup is one of the most popular bets, but there are many other options open to savvy gamblers.
 Double Chance bets can be placed on one of two teams to win outright, these will get lower odds, but a greater chance of a payout.
 Other popular bets are on the names of FA Cup finalists, the division of the outright winner and on which round of the competition a particular team will reach.